freifunk-cambridge/freifunk-cambridge.github.io/get-involved.md

   - Extend internet access to anyone who may not have the opportunity to afford their own connections, such as lower-income groups and people living in temporary accomodation.
   - Build a redundant network with multiple exit points contributed by users.
 This will ensure efficient routing of traffic destined for the wider internet, and make the network resilient to a single Internet provider outage.

-For the first stages of the network, we're exploring the possibility of tunnelling traffic to an out-of-region, central gateway.
+For the first stages of the network, we're exploring the possibility of tunnelling traffic to an out-of-region, single central gateway.
 This would greatly simplify the operation at this early stage, and would mitigate any risks of the activity of users being linked to the connections of node operators.

 Our planned next steps are:
   - Explore the possibilities for where this external gateway could be hosted.
 We have so far established this will need 1 public IPv4 address, and a minimum of a /64 of IPv6 address space (preferably a /56).